kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 With the Kin SDK for iOS you can give your users fun ways to earn and spend Kin in your app, and help us build a whole new digital world.

 Kin SDK for iOS is implemented as a library that can be incorporated into your code.
-If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture](../kin-architecture-overview.md).
+If you’re just getting started with Kin ecosystem, we suggest you spend a few minutes reading this [overview of the Kin architecture](../kin-architecture-overview.md).

 ## Installation

 ### CocoaPods

-Add the following to your `Podfile`.
+Add the following to your `Podfile`:

 ```ruby
 pod 'KinSDK'